johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ### **Instructions**:

-1. **Select a Complex Code Segment**: Choose a complex code segment from your projects or from an open-source repository.
+1. **Select a Complex Code Segment**: Choose a complex code segment from your current projects, an open-source repository, or a past programming assignment.
 Open an issue on your team repository detailing the complexity and the challenges you're facing in understanding the code.
 2. **Consult ChatGPT**: Provide ChatGPT with the code and highlight specific areas where you need clarity or improvements.
 Ask for suggestions on how to simplify, optimize, or improve the code.
 3. **Open a Pull Request (PR)**: Submit a PR to your team repository with the selected code segment.
 Reference the issue you created and explain the goal of simplifying or optimizing the code in the PR description.
 4. **Implement Changes**: Apply ChatGPT’s recommendations to simplify or optimize the code, ensuring that functionality is maintained.
-5. **Code Review**: A team member must review the PR using ChatGPT to provide additional insights.
-The reviewer must share their ChatGPT conversation link in the PR comments and update the Google Sheet with the review details.
-6. **Update PR**: After receiving feedback, update the PR description with the ChatGPT conversation links from both the author and reviewer, and summarize the improvements made.
-7. **Merge PR**: Once the review is complete and all changes are confirmed, merge the PR into the team repository.
+5. **Merge PR**: Once the review is complete and all changes are confirmed, merge the PR into the team repository.

 # Task 3: Summary Report